Pragmatic-Idealist/Predicting_Cuisines/readme.md

 # Classifying Recipes into Cuisines
-As a restauranteur and foodie, I strive to provide authentic culinary experiences through my food and restaurant and seek authentic experiences in food myself.
+As a restauranteur and foodie, I strive to provide authentic culinary experiences through my food and restaurant and seek authentic experiences in food.

 I have observed that our generation now a days spend more time and money on experiences than previous generations often times towards the pursuit of authenticity and something unique.